tronprotocol/tron-docker/single_node/README.md

 **Notice**: Before the local full node has synced with the latest block transactions, requests for account state or transaction information may be outdated or empty.

 ## Troubleshot
-After starting the docker container, use `docker exec -it tron tail -f ./logs/tron.log` to check if the full node is functioning as expected and to identify any errors when interacting with the full node.
+After starting the Docker container, use `docker exec -it tron tail -f ./logs/tron.log` to check if the full node is functioning as expected and to identify any errors when interacting with the full node.

 If the following error cases do not cover your issue, please refer to [Issue Work Flow](https://tronprotocol.github.io/documentation-en/developers/issue-workflow/#issue-work-flow), then raise issue in [Github](https://github.com/tronprotocol/tron-docker/issues).

-### Error Case Handling
+### Error case handling

-#### Zero Peer Connection
+#### Zero peer connection
-If the logs show `Peer stats: all 0, active 0, passive 0`, it means Tron node cannot use **P2P Node Discovering Protocol** to find neighbors.
+If the logs show `Peer stats: all 0, active 0, passive 0`, it means tron node cannot use **P2P Node Discovering Protocol** to find neighbors.
 This protocol operates over UDP through port 18888.
 Therefore, the most likely cause of this issue is a network problem.
 Try debugging with the following steps:
 - Use the command `docker ps` to check if the ports mapping includes `-p 18888:18888`.